home-assistant/home-assistant.io/source/_components/bizkaibus.markdown

 sharing: true
 footer: true
 logo: bizkaibus.png
+ha_category:
-ha_category: Transport
+  - Transport
+  - Sensor
 ha_iot_class: Cloud Polling
 ha_release: 0.93
-redirect_from:
- - /components/sensor.bizkaibus/
 ---

 The `bizkaibus` sensor will give you the time until the next bus in the selected stop.

 The next website can help to determine the id of your bus stop.
-You can check if this is correct by going to
+You can check if this is correct by going to [next link](http://apli.bizkaia.net/APPS/DANOK/TQ/DATOS_PARADAS/DATOS_Paradas.xml) and look the PR_CODE for the STOP_ID.

-http://apli.bizkaia.net/APPS/DANOK/TQ/DATOS_PARADAS/DATOS_Paradas.xml (PR_CODRED is the STOP_ID)

 Then add the data to your `configuration.yaml` file as shown in the example: